Dental implants are the next best thing to your own tooth, which is why we recommend this option to so many patients.

 If you are missing a tooth, there are plenty of reasons to replace it:

-- A gap between your teeth, if obvious when you smile or speak, is a cosmetic concern.
+A gap between your teeth, if obvious when you smile or speak, is a cosmetic concern.
 Missing teeth may affect your speech, making it unclear or difficult to understand.
 Both of these difficulties negatively impact your confidence

-- When a tooth is removed, the biting force on the remaining teeth begins to change.
+When a tooth is removed, the biting force on the remaining teeth begins to change.
 As the bite changes to compensate for the lost tooth, there is a risk of extra pressure and discomfort on the jaw joints, which may lead to temporomandibular disorder, also known as TMD.

-- If a missing tooth is not replaced, the surrounding teeth can shift.
+If a missing tooth is not replaced, the surrounding teeth can shift.
 Harmful plaque and tartar can collect in new hard-to-reach places created by the shifting teeth.
 Over time, this may lead to tooth decay and periodontal disease.

 The Next Best Thing to the Real Thing

 An implant looks and feels like a natural tooth.
 It fits securely when you chew and speak.
 A single tooth implant is a freestanding unit and does not involve treatment to the adjacent teeth.
 With a dental implant, if the surrounding teeth are healthy, they can remain untouched, and their strength and integrity may be maintained.

-IN THE FIRST STEP, the dentist surgically places the implant into the jaw, with the top of the implant slightly above the top of the bone.
+IN THE FIRST STEP, Dr. Stones surgically places the implant into the jaw, with the top of the implant slightly above the top of the bone.
 The gum is then secured over the implant, where it will remain covered for approximately three to six months while the implant fuses with the bone, a process called osseointegration.

 In fact, your health is more of a factor than your age.
 Chronic illnesses, such as diabetes or leukemia, may interfere with healing after surgery.
-And if you use tobacco, you are at greater risk for gum disease, which can weaken the bone and tissues needed to support the implant.
+If you use tobacco, you are at greater risk for gum disease, which can weaken the bone and tissues needed to support the implant.

-Your dentist will suggest a home care routine to suit your needs, which will include brushing twice a day and flossing once a day.
+Our reliable staff will suggest a home care routine to suit your needs, which will include brushing twice a day and flossing once a day.
 You may also be advised to use a special toothbrush, an interproximal brush, or a mouth rinse to help prevent cavities and periodontal disease.
-Contact Stones Family Dental, your local Salem dentist to make an appointment today!